OregonTeamWE/TableStop/README.md

 Some devices require to allow installation from unkonwn source.

 ---
 This is a team capstone project by OSU (Oregon State University) students in 2021

+Compatible Devices: Android Phone with Android 5.0 or higher

 Developed by: [Android Studio](https://developer.android.com/studio) | [Postman](https://www.postman.com/) | [GitHub Desktop](https://desktop.github.com/)